ecamo19/droughtbox_documentation/docs/3_test_experiment_1.md

 + Recut a 40 cm long branch (weight should not be larger than 500 grams)
 + Seal the end of the branch with paraffine wax
 + Measure the fresh weight of each branch
-+ Before placing the branches inside the Box, set the temperature and relative humidity values and wait until these stabilize
++ Before placing the branches inside the Box,
+	+ Set the temperature and relative humidity values and wait until these stabilize
+	+  Change the
 + Check there is water in the reservoir located inside the box
 ### During the measurements